dbieber/davidbieber.com/hugo/content/post/2019-12-29-track-your-life-in-a-spreadsheet/index.md

 | Activity   | Text  | An activity that I enjoy engaging in. (e.g. Skiing)
 | Last Date  | Filled automatically | The most recent date on which I engaged in the activity.

-The `Last Date` column is filled automatically using the data from th emain sheet.
+The `Last Date` column is filled automatically using the data from the main sheet.
 The Google Sheets formula that fills in this column is a query a bit like this one:

 ```javascript
 =IFERROR(QUERY(scheduled,